-The leaders of Azerbaijan and Armenia received the Zayed Award to mark the establishment of peace between the two countries
+The leaders of Azerbaijan and Armenia received the Zayed Award for Human Fraternity in recognition of the establishment of peace between the two countries

 According to Armenpress, during the event, the Armenian prime minister noted that what is happening today seemed unimaginable for many years.

-"The leaders of Armenia and Azerbaijan share the Zayed Award for Human Fraternity to mark the establishment of peace between the two countries.
+"The leaders of Armenia and Azerbaijan share the Zayed Award for Human Fraternity in recognition of the establishment of peace between the two countries.
 Over the past 40 years, you have never seen the words 'peace,' 'Armenia,' and 'Azerbaijan' together.
-And even if they were, it would mean something incredible.
+And even if they were, it would be an incredible achievement."
 "That's why what happened in 2025 and is happening today is truly incredible," Pashinyan shared his impressions.

 According to him, receiving the award confirms that the chapter in the conflict between Yerevan and Baku has been closed; otherwise, the fact that both sides came and accepted this high award together would have been meaningless.